Ricwolf19/LBCSuppliers-Website/README.md

 - The original website: [LBC Suppliers (Old)](https://lbcsuppliers.com/)
 - The new and official version hosted for the enterprise: [LBC Suppliers (New)](https://lbcsuppliers.online/)

-Feel free to explore and experiment!
+Feel free to explore and experiment (THE DATABASE IS ON TESTING - ADMIN SIDE IS NOT AVILABLE)!